THE ACTIVE OFFER OF FRENCH LANGUAGE HEALTH SERVICES: Why It Matters and How to Put It Into Practice-PE-EN

 - Support a safe environment and provision of quality care for patients and clients.

-This 5-hour training includes an introduction and six modules.
-In order to receive a certificate of completion, you must complete the evaluations for the 6 modules and meet the passing score indicated in each evaluation.
+In order to receive a certificate of completion, you must complete the evaluations associated with the training modules and achieve the passing score indicated on each evaluation.

 Terms and Conditions